-You can customize your managed cluster specifications, such as virtual machine sizes and number of nodes.
-See the following list of recommended settings for each available provider, but also see the documentation for more specific information:
+You can customize your Red Hat OpenShift Container Platform managed cluster specifications by using the scaling procedures, such as virtual machine sizes and number of nodes.
+See Recommended cluster scaling practices for the OpenShift Container Platform version of your cluster for information about resizing your cluster.